LiUGraphQL/LinGBM/tools/datasetgen/README.md

 ### Usage

 For the instructions and command options for using the data generator refer to the [README.md of the LUBM data generator](https://github.com/rvesse/lubm-uba/blob/improved/ReadMe.md).
 The data generator supports different output formats such as OWL, DAML, NTRIPLES, TURTLE, GRAPHML, GRAPHML_NODESFIRST, NEO4J_GRAPHML and JSON.
-In addition, our extended generator also support outputing SQL dump.
+In addition, our extended generator also support outputing SQL and PostgreSQL.

 As an example, the following command generates the dataset with scale factor 2 and writes all the data as an SQL dump: Universities.sql: